zzh24zzh/EPCOT_gradio/README.md

 !tar -xvf refSeq/hg38.tar.gz -C refSeq/
 ```

-Generate the Excel file and other input files for [nuclesome browser](https://github.com/nucleome/nucleserver) from the prediction result files
+Generate the Excel file and other supported files for [nuclesome browser](https://github.com/nucleome/nucleserver) from the prediction result files